Previewed 18 October 2016, Opened 19 October 2016, Closed 5 November 2016 at the Peacock Theatre in London

-Since 1999 Burn the Floor has thrilled audiences around the world, including a record-breaking run in New York.
-Now the show returns to the Shaftesbury Theatre in London's West End where it played a six week season in summer 2010.
-For the 2012 season, the show stars Robin Windsor and Kristina Rihanoff along with special guest Karen Hauer (from BBC's Strictly Come Dancing).
-The show, which is directed and choreographed by former World Champion Latin and Ballroom dancer, Jason Gilkison, also features two sensational singers and a live band plus a full company of world class dancers.
+Since 1999 Burn the Floor has thrilled audiences around the world, including a record-breaking run in New York and two seasons at London's Shaftesbury Theatre in 2010 and 2013.
+(Previewed from 21 July 2010, opened on 26 July 2010 and closed on 4 September 2010, returned with previews from 6 March 2013, opened on 11 March 2013 and closed on 30 June 2013).
+For the 2013 season, the show starred Robin Windsor and Kristina Rihanoff along with special guest Karen Hauer (from BBC's Strictly Come Dancing).
+The show was directed and choreographed by former World Champion Latin and Ballroom dancer, Jason Gilkison.

 "This heavily Latin-flavoured, high-octane ballroom dance spectacle has come a long way since its 1999 premiere in Bournemouth.
 It was conceived as a splashy production scaled to fill arena-sized spaces.
 Several personnel changes, creative overhauls and world tours later, including a recent stint on Broadway that drew rave reviews, and here it is in the West End ready to claim status as the summer's hottest dance ticket.
 Choreographed and directed by Jason Gilkison, Burn the Floor is like a kind of plotless, theatricalised kinetic flamethrower manipulated by a cast of nearly two dozen international championship dancers whose rapacious energy could easily reduce this theatre to ashes.
 They dance like maniacs, fully earning their standing ovation...
 Almost everything that these slithery, speedy party animals do is set in a torrid zone.
 Rebecca Tapia and Ricky Rojas, both attractive singers, take turns adding vocal kicks to what adds up to an unabashedly commercial sensation."
 The Times (2010)